RomainMOUSSILOU/RomainMOUSSILOU/README.md

-# 👋 Bienvenue sur mon profil GitHub
+# 👋 Welcome !

-## 🧑‍💻 Qui suis-je ?
+## 🧑‍💻 About Me
-Je suis un **développeur front-end** passionné, spécialisé dans :
+I’m a **Front-End Developer** passionate about building modern, scalable, and user-friendly interfaces with:
 ✨ **JavaScript | Vue.js | React | React Native | HTML | CSS**

-Mon parcours m’a également permis d’acquérir une solide expérience **managériale**, ce qui me donne une double compétence :
+I also bring a strong **managerial background**, giving me a dual expertise:
-- **Techniques** → création d’interfaces modernes, performantes et accessibles
+- **Technical** → crafting performant and accessible front-end applications
-- **Humaines** → management, communication et travail d’équipe
+- **Human** → leadership, communication, and teamwork

 ---